menickname/waafle/README.md

 $ python scoreorgs.py --fasta contigs.fasta --blastoutput groupedcombhits.out --taxa g --delta 0.75
 ```

 5. Detect which organisms are likely to have LGT by picking contigs with >=2 organisms with high to low drops in scores.
-This is currently being revised.
+Determine how many organisms it takes to explain the entire contig.
 ```
-$ python aggregatebylen_matchsets.py dddictOrgGroupScore.json dddictGroupOrgScore.json 0.75 0.25 100
+$ python detectlgt.py --dict1 dddictCOGS_g.json dddictCGOS.json --delta 0.75 --epsilon 0.25
 ```

 ###Validation Pipeline